swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

+Actor classes behave like classes in most respects: the can inherit (from other actor classes), have methods, properties, and subscripts.
+They can be extended and conform to protocols, be generic, and be used with generics.

+The primary difference is that actor classes protect their state from data races.
+This is enforced statically by the Swift compiler through a set of limitations on the way in which actors and their members can be used, collectively called *actor isolation*.

+### Actor isolation

-Actor classes protect their mutable state, only allowing it to be accessed directly on `self`.
+Actor isolation is how actor classes protect their mutable state.
+The primary mechanism for this protection is by only allowing their stored instance properties to be accessed directly on `self`.
 For example, here is a method that attempts to transfer money from one account to another:

 ```swift
 extension BankAccount {